Carney signals earlier British rate rise, sterling soars

 He also said the timing of a rise would depend on incoming data, and the bank had no fixed plan on when to raise rates.

-(Writing by David Milliken and Guy Faulconbridge; Additional reporting by Kate Holton, William James, Andy Bruce, Anirban Nag and Tricia Wright; Editing by Paul Taylor and Peter Graff)
+(Writing by David Milliken and Guy Faulconbridge; Additional reporting by Kate Holton, William James, Andy Bruce, Anirban Nag and Tricia Wright; Editing by Paul Taylor)